Colostomy and ileostomy closures - a surgical ordeal for my wife

 The patient was referred to another surgeon in the same hospital who was a colostomy expert.
 He came and explained us about it.
-The cut in the walls of the rectum is opening to vagina and until this cut is sutured and healed nothing can pass through it.
-So it means this part has to be repaired and kept for healing for quite some time and during that long interval the patient has to be provided an outlet for the stool and that is where colostomy operation comes in picture.
+The cut in the walls of the rectum was opening to vagina and until that cut was sutured or healed nothing can can help in stopping the stool to leak through that cut to vaginal passage.
+So it meant that this part of the rectum has to be repaired and kept for healing for quite some time and during that long interval the patient has to be provided an outlet for the stool and that is where colostomy operation comes in picture.

 The descending column is generally the place where colostomy operation is carried out in such cases of recto-vaginal fistula complication.
-The basic procedure for the operation is to cut a big slit on the left side of abdomen and to pullout the descending pipe of the Colon outside and cut it and make an artificial opening at that place.
-At the same time the lower abdomen is also slit opened to join the lower part of descending column which is hanging free now to some part in the abdomen wall normally at the navel level so that it gets blood supply and remains alive for long time when the patient returns back to the hospital for closure of colostomy and joining these two parts back to make the patient normal.
+The basic procedure for the operation is to cut a slit on the left side of abdomen and to pullout the descending pipe (the colon) outside and cut it and make an artificial opening at that place.
+At the same time the lower abdomen is also slit open to join the lower part of descending column which is hanging free now to some part in the abdomen wall normally at the navel level so that it gets blood supply and remains alive for long time when the patient returns back to the hospital for closure of colostomy and joining these two parts together to make the patient normal.

-Anyway, the colostomy was done by the surgeon just after 12 days of hysterectomy and after healing of the colostomy wound, the patient was relieved from the hospital with an instruction of coming back to the hospital after 4-6 months for closure of the colostomy.
-The colostomy wound as seen on the abdomen skin is generally around 1-1/2 inch in size.
-A nurse explained to us how to fix a colostomy bag on the skin of the patient around the colostomy so that the stool does not spill outside and is collected only in the bag.
+Anyway, the colostomy operation was done by the surgeon just after 12 days of hysterectomy and after healing of the colostomy wound, the patient was relieved from the hospital with an instruction of coming back to the hospital after 4-6 months for closure of the colostomy.
+The colostomy wound (artificial hole) as seen on the abdomen skin is generally around 1 to 1-1/2 inch in size.
+It works like an artificial anus for the patient time being till closure of colostomy is done.
+A nurse explained to us how to fix a colostomy bag on the skin of the patient around the colostomy hole so that the stool does not spill outside and is collected only in the bag.
 The bag was supposed to be changed two times in a day just after the motions.
 The bag was made of synthetic material and on the top of it there was a self adhesive round plastic disc which was to be fixed on the skin around the colostomy.
 The disc had a big hole in the centre to accommodate the colostomy wound.

 Colostomy/ ileostomy bags are available in Amazon

 Another problem was that the self adhesive disc created rashes on the skin and we had to use certain ointments and medicine to cure it.
-In all, maintaining colostomy was a very difficult task sometines testing the limits of ones patience.
+In fact, maintaining colostomy was a very difficult task sometimes testing the limits of one's patience.

 To give the skin of the surrounding place a break from the self adhesive disc I innovated simple cotton bags fastened to the skin with medical tapes.
 That gave some relief but these cotton bags were to be replaced more frequently due to hygenic reasons.